 -administer professional education departments/schools or colleges must be members of the EPP.

-Applying for Membership in EPP
+Applying for EPP Membership

-When the application has been received by the EPP office, the EPP Membership and Professional Development Committee will review the file and either ask for additional information or make its recommendation for a vote at the next available EPPC meeting.
+When the application has been received by the EPP office, the EPP Membership and Professional Development Committee will review the application and either ask for additional information or make its recommendation for a vote at the next available EPPC meeting.